 When to Use a DIY Reed Diffuser

-While I enjoy the comfort of glowing handmade candles, it’s the aromatherapy I appreciate the most.
+While I enjoy the comfort of glowing handmade candles appreciate the aromatherapy the most.
 And some spaces just don’t have room for a diffuser.
 And I don’t feel comfortable leaving a candle burning when I am not keeping an eye on it.

 This article contains some affiliate links for your convenience, read the full disclosure policy.